riongull/notes/Dash-MN-setup.md

 3. Click the downloaded dmg file to open up its contents
 4. Drag the Dash-Qt.app file into the Applications folder
 5. Open the Applications folder and press control while clicking Dash-Qt
-  * control-clicking the application allows you to open unsigned applications
+  * control-clicking the application allows you to execute unsigned applications
 6. From the menu shown, click open, (confirm by clicking open again if needed)
 7. Install the app into the default directory
 8. Allow it to load and start syncing the blockchain (progress shown at bottom)